-Air conditioning in educational facilities.
+Air humidification in universities and educational institutions.

 Comfortable learning environments make people more receptive and focused on their work.
 However, a large room with many people can bring about feelings of tiredness which can quickly set in.
 Optimising the air humidity can provide relief in these instances.